Danish Pancakes

 - In a large bowl, whisk together the flour, baking powder, salt, and sugar.

-- In a small bowl, lightly whisk the egg yolks, then whisk in milk and gradually add melted butter while whisking non-stop to avoid curdling.
-Whisk the yolk mixture into the flour mixture until well combined (the batter will be somewhat lumpy).
+- In a separate bowl, lightly whisk the egg yolks, then whisk in milk, melted butter, and vanilla if using.
+Whisk the yolk mixture into the flour mixture until combined.
+Some lumps are okay.

-- In a separate medium bowl, beat the egg whites with an electric mixer on high speed until medium-stiff peaks form (peaks are just stiff enough to stand up firmly but with a slight curl at the tip), about 2-3 minutes.
-Using a rubber spatula, gently stir the whites into the batter in two additions.
+- Add egg whites to a mixing bowl, and beat with an electric mixer on high speed until medium-stiff peaks form, or when peaks are just stiff enough to stand up firmly but with a slight curl at the tip.
+It should take about 2 or so minutes.
+Using a rubber spatula, gently stir the whites into the batter.

-- Heat the Filled Pancake Pan over medium (or medium-low) heat and coat lightly with a cooking spray.
+- Heat the pancake pan over medium heat and coat lightly with cooking spray.
+You can also brush the pan with melted butter.

 Notes